 1: Plan your stock requirements in advance

 Knowing what stock you have can help when planning up and coming jobs post lockdown.
-By running a stock take through simPRO you can get a better picture of which stock items move quickly through your warehouse and which items have been static.
+By running an inventory count through simPRO you can get a better picture of which materials move quickly through your warehouse and which items have been static.
 Checking which jobs you have coming up and ordering parts specifically for those jobs will reduce the need for field staff having to go to wholesalers half way through, and also means you can ring fence parts early on and pre-order items well in advance where possible.

 2: Get to know your supply chain

 Once you have looked at your stock levels and up and coming jobs, you may need to check in on your suppliers.
 Communicating directly with your suppliers will help you understand their lead times from order to delivery.
 This is also a good time to diversify who you purchase from.
 Shopping around may seem arduous to start with but if you plan far enough ahead you can ensure you are getting the best price with the shortest lead time.

 It is also a great idea to enquire as to how stock will be delivered.
 Will there be specific distancing rules applied by your supplier that you need to prepare for such as contactless delivery?
 It is also worth checking if fast-moving goods can be sent directly to your field staff to prevent them having to make more trips to the office.

 3: Getting your field staff ready to visit homes and offices

 Your field staff will be visiting customers’ homes, sites and offices on a daily basis and will come across different types of challenges.
 The main one, of course, is adhering to social distancing rules both in homes and on site.

 If you have special instructions for a site or a customer, you can place them all in one place for your field staff to see before they arrive on site.
 Having a system that updates in real-time means they can pick up any changes quickly via a mobile device and arrive on site prepared.